 Subsequently, I have used these insights to help leaders develop connection with their teams, peers among themselves and individuals in their personal relationships.
 A key to making connection is to share your life story whole heartedly.
 We feel comfortable with people we know because for millennia we have lived in small groups, villages and neighborhoods where everyone knows everybody.
 When you share your life story whole heartedly and let people see you as a fellow human being with imperfections, continuous struggles and a combination of successes and failures, they relate with you.
 They see themselves in you.
 It is this common ground that provides the foundation for building the connection.

 As a corporate manager I was discouraged to develop personal connection at work.
 They were considered against professionalism.
-It was thought that good personal relations were a barrier to holding people accountable, resulting in poor performance.
+Good personal relations were thought to be a barrier to holding people accountable, resulting in poor performance.
 Rather than addressing the risk, they threw the baby out with the bathwater.
 They forgot that connection is what makes us human, that is why we are here.
 It is connection that gives purpose and meaning to our lives.
 What are we without our ability to connect?

 To stay in touch with our content, sign up for our newsletter